TheSlateGray/fedora-server-practice/README.md

 ## Motivation

 My home server has grown and expanded over the last few years from Ubuntu to Debian and then stablizing with OMV last year.
-OMV is a good home server OS, however I would like to standardize my configuration with code rather than rely on remember changes made in the GUI.
+OMV is a good home server OS, however I would like to standardize my configuration with code rather than rely on remembering changes made in the GUI.
 I found the great [blog series](https://blog.while-true-do.io/fedora-home-server-intro-concept/) published by while-true-do and decided to adapt it to my needs.

 ## Description